samowitsch/PicoCart64-Notes/README.md

 ### PicoCart64 by YueCheng

 > Can be purchased on Aliexpress.
 Could not find any source (e.g. homepage, documentation, schematics, pcb layout) about this board.
+> **Important:** Apparently non-functioning boards are being sold.
+A non-pin compatible Picoboard is may be the reason.

 ![images/picocart64-yue-cheng/picocart64-yue-cheng-top.avif](images/picocart64-yue-cheng/picocart64-yue-cheng-top.avif)
 ![images/picocart64-yue-cheng/picocart64-yue-cheng-bottom.avif](images/picocart64-yue-cheng/picocart64-yue-cheng-bottom.avif)